Are You Getting the Most Out of Your Transactional Documents?

 - Don’t waste space: Every single inch of a customer document is valuable; don’t waste any space by repeating messages.

 - Keep it simple: Simplify your messaging, remove duplicate fields, redundant text, and focus on your company’s target message.
 Keeping things simple leaves space to add marketing messages, coupons, announcements, and other calls to action.

-- Maintain consistency: By keeping these elements consistent across all communication channels in our new omnichannel world, gives your customers a seamless experience across all platforms, making it easy for them to quickly find the information they are looking for.
+- Maintain consistency: By keeping these elements consistent across all communication channels in the new omnichannel world we now live in, gives your customers a seamless experience across all platforms, making it easy for them to quickly find the information they are looking for.

 - Use a readable font: This seems simple enough, but many make the wrong choice.

 - The help the reader process the information presented